wanderer210899-spec/STPresetEditor/README.md

 FORK of https://github.com/Nativu5/STPresetEditor

-(I'm really sorry, I don't know how to use git...
-I'm a noob...please forgive me for the accidental pull requests I sent if u are reading this T_T)

 ... am legit trying to add some features for personal use

 > **This fork adds, on top of [Nativu5/STPresetEditor](https://github.com/Nativu5/STPresetEditor):**